 The Maryland Comprehensive Assessment Program (MCAP) consists of tests developed for or adopted by MSDE that are aligned with and measure a student's skills and knowledge as set forth in the content standards for specified courses.
-The term "MCAP" covers state and federal mandated assessments in English Language Arts/Literacy, Mathematics, Science, and
+Maryland Comprehensive Assessments (MCAs) are the state and federal mandated assessments in English Language Arts/Literacy,

-Government at the high school level.
+Mathematics, Science, and Government at the high school level and Social Studies 8.
 Students take these assessments as they complete the corresponding courses.
 MCAP also includes the Alternate Assessments for select students.

-According to 2021 amendments to Code of Maryland Regulations (COMAR), beginning in 2022-2023, the Maryland Comphrehensive Assessment for Algebra, English, Science and Government will account for 20 percent of the students final grade in the related course.
+According to 2021 amendments to Code of Maryland Regulations (COMAR), beginning in 2023-2024, the Maryland Comprehensive Assessment for Algebra, English, Science and Government will account for 20 percent of the student's final grade in the related course.